LiorSinai/liorsinai.github.io/_posts/2021-08-10-sudoku-reader-part1-intro.md

 Julia is built to be modular and to have small packages and it's great.
 I don't think Python's approach is wrong, but there are definite advantages to Julia's approach in this modern, open-source world.
-I think it is this single reason, more than Julia's speed or slow compile times, more than its syntax and design and compiler and metaprogramming and other features, that will ultimately be the reason Julia one day overtakes Python.
+I think it is this single reason, more than Julia's speed, more than its syntax and design and compiler and metaprogramming and other features, that will ultimately be the reason Julia one day overtakes Python.

 One last thing.
 There is a negative aspect to this sharing: packages don't always "play nice" so that they can easily integrate with other packages.
 For example packages should abide by the following etiquette: